 Developing her own vineyard and working with the region’s finest growers deepened Merry’s respect for the impact of location coupled with precision farming.
 In 1999, Merry and Ken expanded the brand’s estate program by purchasing 9.5 acres in the heart of Russian River Valley and planting it in 2001.
 The first Coopersmith Pinot Noir was vintage 2004.
-This vineyard is also the site of the Merry Edwards Winery, completed in 2008.
+This vineyard is also the site of the Merry Edwards Winery, completed in 2008 and expanded in 2010.

 While devoted to Pinot Noir, Merry has a favorite white wine – Sauvignon Blanc.
 Finding grapes from Dutton-Cohen Vineyard irresistible, Merry began making this varietal wine under her label in 2001.
 The production has grown to include grapes from a new Sauvignon Musqué vineyard, Dutton-Jewell, planted exclusively for Merry by the Dutton family.
 In addition, a long-term contract was signed in 2010 with the Martinelli family for their Home Ranch fruit.
 Kent Ritchie also provides Merry with Sauvignon Blanc from his mature planting in central Russian River Valley.
 By 2010, 42 percent of the production was made from vineyards that were 30-35 years old.